 The Son of God—Jesus Christ Himself—was standing in the middle of this group of Pharisees.
 Think of it this way: They were in the presence of a direct representative who will “reign” in the coming kingdom of God.
 It was Jesus who was standing “among” them.
 Clearly, Christ was speaking of the kingdom of God, through Himself as its representative, being right where they were standing.

 Let’s understand!
 The Pharisees knew of the many Old Testament prophecies and scriptures describing God’s kingdom.
 They were well aware of the verses that we have studied from the book of Daniel.
 They would have understood why Peter would later say, “all the holy prophets” spoke of the “restitution of all things.”
 They were familiar with the prophecies of Isaiah, Jeremiah, Ezekiel, Daniel and many others.
-The Pharisees ignored the scriptures about Christ’s First Coming because they wanted to focus almost entirely on the many scriptures describing His Second Coming!
+The Pharisees ignored the scriptures about Christ’s First Coming because they wanted to focus almost entirely on the many scriptures describing the events that follow His Second Coming!

 Obviously, the Pharisees did not believe the kingdom of God was a church.
 They certainly didn’t believe it was the British Empire—which the world was not to see for many centuries.
 And they did not believe it was more emotional sentiment in men’s hearts.
 They fully understood that it had to do with government—rulership!